simonsobs/sotodlib/docs/site_pipeline.rst

 preprocess-obs
 --------------
 This script is set up to run a preprocessing pipeline using the preprocess module.
-See details in :ref:`See details here<Example TOD Pipeline Configuration File>` for how to build an obs preprocessing pipeline.
+See details in :ref:`See details here<preprocess-module>` for how to build an obs preprocessing pipeline.

 This module is similar to ``preprocess_tod`` but removes grouping by detset so